Hiking in the Rain: A Guide for Taking Your Dog Along

 1. Choosing the Right Doggy Rain Jacket

 A well-fitting dog rain jacket can make all the difference when it comes to keeping your furry friend dry and comfortable on a rainy hike.
-Look for a jacket with adjustable straps or Velcro closures to ensure a snug .
+Look for a jacket with adjustable straps or Velcro closures to ensure a snug fit.
 The fabric should be waterproof and breathable to prevent overheating.
 Opt for a jacket with reflective strips for enhanced visibility, especially if you will be hiking in low light conditions.
 Finally, make sure the jacket covers most of your dog's body, including their belly and tail, to provide maximum protection from the rain.

 2. Waterproof Boots for Dogs